 n intimate day of creativity & sharing among haiku poets, artists & musicians amidst the old apple trees, herb gardens & frog ponds here in Deerfield, New Hampshire.

-Young & old, master & newbie are welcome to participate in our workshops & share your haibun, tanka, senyru & haiku during the open mic.
-Bring your books, broadsides, cards, cds & haiga to swap, sell or share under our fair trade tent.
+Masters & newbies are welcome to participate in our workshops & share your haibun, tanka, senyru & haiku during the open mic.
+Bring your books, broadsides, cards, cds & haiga to swap, sell or share.